Topics on this page:

-The deposit must be accompanied by a written receipt notifying the tenant of the following rights:
+The deposit must be accompanied by a written receipt notifying the tenant of the following:

-- to have the dwelling unit inspected by the landlord in the tenant’s presence for the purpose of making a written list of damages that exist at the commencement of the tenancy if the tenant so requests by certified mail within 15 days of the tenant’s occupancy;
+- The tenant’s right to have the dwelling unit inspected by the landlord in the tenant’s presence for the purpose of making a written list of damages that exist at the commencement of the tenancy if the tenant so requests by certified mail within 15 days of the tenant’s occupancy;

-- to be present when the landlord inspects at the end of the tenancy in order to determine if any damage was done to the premises if the tenant notifies the landlord by certified mail at least 15 days prior to the date of the tenant’s intended move, of the tenant’s intention to move, the date of moving, and the tenant’s new address;
+- The tenant’s right to be present when the landlord inspects the dwelling unit at the end of the tenancy in order to determine if any damage was done to the premises.
+The tenant must notify the landlord of the following items by certified mail at least 15 days prior to the date of the tenant’s intended move:

-- the tenant’s right to receive, by first class mail, delivered to the last known address of the tenant, a written list of the charges against the security deposit claimed by the landlord and the actual costs, within 45 days after the termination of the tenancy;
+- The tenant’s right to receive a written list of the charges against the security deposit claimed by the landlord and the actual costs delivered by first class mail to the last known address of the tenant within 45 days after the termination of the tenancy;

-- the obligation of the landlord to return any unused portion of the security deposit, by first class mail, addressed to the tenant’s last known address within 45 days after the termination of the tenancy; and
+- The obligation of the landlord to return any unused portion of the security deposit delivered by first class mail to the tenant’s last known address within 45 days after the termination of the tenancy; and

-- a statement that failure of the landlord to comply with the security deposit law may result in the landlord being liable to the tenant for a penalty of up to 3 times the security deposit withheld, plus reasonable attorney’s fees.
+- A statement that failure of the landlord to comply with the security deposit law may result in the landlord being liable to the tenant for a penalty of up to three times the security deposit withheld, plus reasonable attorney’s fees.

 At the termination of the tenancy, the landlord may withhold all or part of the security deposit for unpaid rent, damage due to breach of lease, or damage by the tenant in excess of ordinary wear and tear.

-A copy of the receipt for security deposit shall be retained by the landlord for a period of two years after the termination of the tenancy, abandonment of the premises or eviction of the tenant, as the case may be.
+A copy of the receipt for security deposit must be retained by the landlord for a period of two years after the termination of the tenancy, abandonment of the premises or eviction of the tenant.

 Every landlord is required to keep records showing the dates and amounts of all rent paid to him by each tenant, and showing also the fact that a receipt was given to each tenant for each cash payment of rent.